 In the Netherlands, only one commercial vaccine is available and registered for use on poultry.
 This vaccine is based on a low pathogen avian influenza (LPAI) type H5N5 strain from 1986.
 This vaccine strain is not compatible with the current high pathogen avian influenza (HPAI) H5N8 virus.
 It is thus expected to provide insufficient protection against this viral infection.

 There are several other commercial vaccines against H5-viruses available abroad.
 Still, none of these vaccines has been developed to combat the HPAI H5N8 virus currently causing outbreaks in the Netherlands.
+(Update 2022: also not against the current H5N1 virus.)
 If a vaccine only partially protects poultry from infection with avian influenza, this could result in the disease remaining undetected, thus allowing it to spread unchecked.
 This makes it more difficult to control.

 2. Is poultry in other countries vaccinated?